If you love to take spring-themed photos of your dog, you may be looking for a dog friendly tulip festival.

 Are dogs allowed at the Skagit Valley Tulip Fesitval?

-Up until this year, dogs were not generally allowed at the Skagit Valley Tulip Festival.
+Up until last year, dogs were not generally allowed at the Skagit Valley Tulip Festival.

-The largest and most popular fields, RoozenGaarde and Tulip Town – don’t allow dogs in the garden.
+The largest and most popular fields, Roozengaarde and Tulip Town – didn’t allow dogs in the garden.

 However, in 2022, a new field began operating.
 Garden Rosalyn does allow allows well-behaved dogs on leashes.